Read This First

 Prompt 3: Discuss the propensity of humans to insist that their own stipulation of a term’s denotation is “correct”.

-The section turns on Emotional and Psychological Factors, Finding Common Ground: A Balancing Act, and Weaknesses.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Emotional and Psychological Factors, Finding Common Ground: A Balancing Act, and Weaknesses in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Emotional and Psychological Factors distinct from Finding Common Ground: A Balancing Act.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Emotional and Psychological Factors distinct from Finding Common Ground: A Balancing Act.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Confirmation bias is the tendency to search for, interpret, and remember information that confirms one’s preexisting beliefs.